-Due to limited resources, walk-ins are discouraged and appointments are required.
-Schedule a one-one-one tutorial session by sending an email to email@example.com with your availability.
+Although we have accept walk-ins, appointments are preferred.
+Schedule a one-on-one tutorial session by sending an email to firstname.lastname@example.org with your availability.
 Please note:

 - If you are more than 10 minutes late, your appointment WILL BE canceled.

-- Appointments last no longer than 30 minutes and numerous, back-to-back scheduling, is not permitted.
+- Appointments last no longer than 60 minutes per session.